 In consideration of the differing financial situations of our families, there are three ways to satisfy the tuition bill:

-- Parents may choose to pay two-thirds of the tuition by July 15 and defer the payment of the last third until January 1, through FACTS Online Management Services.
+- Parents may choose to pay two-thirds of the tuition by July 15 and defer payment of the last third until January 1, through FACTS Management Services.

-- Parents may choose to pay the tuition in 10 monthly installments through FACTS Online Management Services.
-No other extended payment plans are permitted.
+- Parents may choose to pay the tuition in 10 monthly installments through FACTS beginning in June preceding the school year.